loustler/sKaLa-old/README.md

 # Goal
  - Learn scala

-# Travis ci build test env
+# Environment for test on travis-ci
  - `2.10.4`
  - `2.11.8`
  - `2.12.0`